 What Does Endoscopic Carpal Tunnel Surgery Recovery Entail?

 It’s important to remember that recovery for everyone is different, but many people can go back to work within a day or two as long as they can restrict the use of the hand on which the surgery was performed.
 For more rigorous activities involving the use of the hands (such as forceful gripping) limitations of activity may continue for 4-6 weeks in most cases After the operation, your surgeon may recommend physical or occupational therapy to strengthen and improve the function of your hand.

-At the Parkcrest Plastic Surgery office, Dr. David A. Caplin, Dr. Melvin Maclin, and Dr. Patricia McGuire offer plastic and reconstructive surgery to patients across Eastern Missouri, including St. Charles, Chesterfield, O’Fallon, St. Peters, and Creve Coeur.
+At the Parkcrest Plastic Surgery office, Dr. David A. Caplin, and Dr. Patricia McGuire offer plastic and reconstructive surgery to patients across Eastern Missouri, including St. Charles, Chesterfield, O’Fallon, St. Peters, and Creve Coeur.
 Contact (LINK) the Parkcrest Plastic Surgery office today to schedule your endoscopic carpal tunnel surgery consultation!